SpottedBush/PADI/README.md

 ## Requirements
 - [Julia](https://julialang.org/install/) version 1.11.5 or above
 - Python might be required if you want to reproduce the paper's figures.
 Otherwise not.
+The python requirements are :
+  - MatPlotLib
+  - Numpy
+  - Skimage
+  - astropy
 - Other Julia dependencies can be found under the Manifest.toml or Project.toml files

 Please note that except julia, every requirements will be installed when using the "pkg> precompile" command (Usage section).